Meet the Good Therapy Team

 Q

-About Kyle LoVecchio
+About Kyle LoVecchio, LPC

 Adolescents & Adults | Life Transitions | Anxiety/Depression | DBT & ACT Approaches | Identity & Self-Exploration

-Outside of counseling, Kyle is a Chicago sports fan and you can find him playing or watching basketball, football, and soccer.
+Outside of counseling, Kyle is a Chicago sports fan, and you can find him playing or watching basketball, football, and soccer.
 He also enjoys playing with his dog Chewie and is into Harry Potter, anime, and Star Wars.
-Kyle is also a sucker for a good dad joke and listens to stand up comedy and podcasts in his freetime.
+Kyle is also a sucker for a good dad joke and listens to stand-up comedy and podcasts in his free time.

 Q